 Did you know Caesars Palace used to offer free parking to guests and visitors till late 2017?
 The parking garage at Caesars Palace now charges for its self-parking and valet parking structures.
-Caesar Entertainment’s move saw that seven of its properties had paid parking, including Bally’s, The Cromwell, Harrah’s, Paris, the Linq, and The Flamingo.
+Caesar Entertainment’s move saw that seven of its properties had paid parking, including Horseshoe, The Cromwell, Harrah’s, Paris, the Linq, and The Flamingo.

-Parking fees at Caesar’s palace start at $15 but can go up to $50 depending on the type of parking (self or valet), the number of hours you park at the garage, the day of the week, and if there are any special events of holidays.
-It is important to note that Caesars Palace does not offer oversized parking.
-However, you can easily park your oversized vehicle in the nearby Flamingo as Vegas self-parking garage.
+Parking fees at Caesar’s palace start at $20 but can go up to $50 depending on the type of parking (self or valet), the number of hours you park at the garage, the day of the week, and if there are any special events of holidays.

 This article takes you through the various parking regulations and offerings at Caesars Palace.
 Read more to get to know when you can park at the garage for free and who is eligible for complimentary parking.